jpuritz/BIO_594_2022/Exercises/course_project/mgregoire/pipeline.md

 - `conda install -c bioconda snpeff`
 - `snpEff Felis_catus_9.0.99 aln-R163var.vcf > EFF.R163.vcf`

-## Visualize VCF data with vcfR
+## Visualize VCF data in R
-We will use vcfR to visualize the vcf files of Pumpkin's SNPs.
+Next to visualize Pumpkin's SNPs we need to move to R Studio.
+The kitt R Studio was taking a long time to load the vcf files.
+So I sftp'd them directly onto my computer to use with my own R Studio.
+We will use vcfR and CMplot to visualize the vcf files of Pumpkin's SNPs.
 VcfR is an R package intended to help visualize, manipulate, and quality filter data in VCF files.
+CMplot is a high-quality drawing tool which makes Manhattan plots of genomic analysis.

+- `sftp -P {port number here} {username}@kitt.uri.edu`
+- `cd FinalProject`
+- `lcd Documents\Pumpkin`
+- `get pumpkin_102.hard-filtered.gvf`
+- `cd ncbi-genomes-2022-04-21`
+- `get aln-R163var.vcf | get EFF.R163.vcf`

+Now open R Studio:

 ```
 library(vcfR)